replit/clui/packages/clui-gql/README.md

 # CLUI GraphQL

-A utility to transform GraphQL introspection type into a CLUI command
+`@replit/clui-gql` is a small utility that transforms [GraphQL introspection](https://graphql.org/learn/introspection) data for a type into commands.

 ## Install